The California State University

 Range 5 Lecturer D (SSI Max step 9)

 The temporary faculty eligible for lecturer range elevation are those who have no more SSI eligibility in their current range and have served five (5) or more years in their current range.
 The campus policy concerning range elevations is FAM 335.
 Under the CBA, a range elevation shall be accompanied by advancement of at least 5% (or 2 steps) on the salary schedule.

 Part-time Temporary Faculty Appointments

 A part-time temporary faculty who has taught in 3 consecutive terms of the previous academic year, regardless of timebase, will be offered an academic year appointment.
-This appointment will enable part-time temporary faculty to obtain benefits provided they maintain a minimum workload of 7.5 WTU’s each quarter.
+This appointment will enable part-time temporary faculty to obtain benefits provided they maintain a minimum workload of 6 WTU’s (.4 time base) each quarter.
 An academic year appointment does not guarantee a teaching load from term to term since this is contingent on enrollment and staffing needs.
 For more information on benefits, contact the benefits officer in Human Resources.

 3-Year Temporary Appointments